isomerpages/nlb-reference/_singapore-people/A to H/chua-ek-kay.md

 Bilingual text in English and Chinese (Simplified) published in conjunction to the similarly-titled exhibition held in honour of Chua at the National Gallery from 26 November 2015 to 3 May 2016.
 Five critical and art historical essays on Chua are included along with multiple full-colour plate reproductions of Chua’s oeuvre and a comprehensive biographical timeline of his life and artistic career.

-* Nadarajan, G., Storer, R. & Tan, E. (2007).
+* Nadarajan, G., Storer, R. &amp; Tan, E. (2007).
 [Contemporary art in Singapore](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=12872941).
 Singapore: Institute of Contemporary Arts Singapore.
 Call no. RSING 709.59570905 GUN

 Nadarajan’s two-column write-up on Chua examines the diasporic registers of Chua’s art and its incisive appropriation of established artistic traditions, such as the erstwhile unrealized liberal deployment of colour in Chinese brush painting.
 A short timeline is included along with full-page colour reproductions of Chua’s Song of the Cicada (1995) and A Distant Landscape (2002), which give force to Nadarajan’s thesis.